 What Our Owners Say?

 Our investor’s kit is chock full of useful information for prospective course owners like videos and our 16-page full-color brochure.
 Click on the link below to request your Investor’s Kit TODAY!

 Harris has built successful courses on flat beachfront sites and wooded mountain sides.
 Whatever the contour of your property, Harris can design a profitable course for you.
 We generally recommend between 15,000 and 22,000 square feet for an 18-hole course with additional acreage for a clubhouse and parking, but we can accommodate a site as small as 9,000 square feet.

 The Construction Process

 However much you want to be involved in the construction process, Harris welcomes the input of our customers.
 During construction, if you see something you want changed, or our crew has suggestions on how to improve the design of your course, we are happy to make those changes at no additional cost to you.
 It’s all part of the Harris 110% Guarantee.

 More Is Better: The Case for 36 Holes

-Having two 18-hole courses can be key to promoting repeat business and profitability for your facility.
-Two courses not only create more choices and challenges for players, they provide the capacity to accommodate large crowds on summer evenings and weekends.
-Long lines at overcrowded single courses will reduce profits and drive customers away.
-Having a second course also allows you to host groups without having to turn away walk-in customers – a key to midweek profitability.
+With two 18-hole mini golf courses, it is the key to boost returning business and profitability for your facility.
+Not only do two golf courses produce more challenges and choices for golf lovers, they provide the space to welcome bigger crowds on weekends and summer evenings.
+Lengthy queues at overcrowded single courses will keep customers away and reduce profits.
+A second course will also mean the possibility to host groups without having to turn away walk-in customers – a key to midweek profitability.